 - Slander: “She’s sick?
 She must be a sinning.”

 A church that is subject to bullying will be depressed, weak, and unfruitful.
 If you are part of such a church, your choices are either confrontation or departure.
-But before you do anything, pray.
-Pray for grace.
-If you’ve been bullied, look to Jesus your Healer, and be better, not bitter.
+But before you do anything, pray for grace.
+If you’ve been bullied, look to Jesus your Healer.
+Be better, not bitter.

 And pray for wisdom.
 I know some will criticize me for not standing up sufficiently for victim’s rights, but often bullies are victims themselves.
 They need healing too.
 So pray for those who’ve hurt you (Matt 5:44).